-- Sheridan County Airport lost all commercial service as of April 1st, 2015 but was able to restore service with assistance from the ASEP
+- Sheridan County Airport lost all commercial service on April 1st, 2015 but was able to restore service with assistance from the ASEP

 - Cheyenne, Riverton and Sheridan all fell below the 10,000 enplanement threshold for 2014, a requirement to qualify for $1 million in Federal Airport Improvement Funding (AIP)